Ford (F)

 7. Operating Margin

-Looking at the trend in its profitability, Ford’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, Ford’s operating margin decreased by 2.1 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+We’ve noticed many Automobile Manufacturing companies also saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction, but Ford’s performance was poor no matter how you look at it.
+It shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share

-Ford’s EPS grew at an astounding 48% compounded annual growth rate over the last five years, higher than its 7.7% annualized revenue growth.
-However, we take this with a grain of salt because its operating margin didn’t improve and it didn’t repurchase its shares, meaning the delta came from reduced interest expenses or taxes.
+Ford’s EPS grew at an astounding 21.6% compounded annual growth rate over the last five years, higher than its 8.1% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its operating margin didn’t improve.

-In Q3, Ford reported adjusted EPS of $0.45, down from $0.49 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Ford’s full-year EPS of $1.35 to stay about the same.
+In Q4, Ford reported adjusted EPS of $0.13, down from $0.39 in the same quarter last year.
+This print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Ford’s full-year EPS of $1.09 to grow 40.2%.

 9. Cash Is King

-Ford’s free cash flow clocked in at $5.27 billion in Q3, equivalent to a 10.4% margin.
-This result was good as its margin was 2.8 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Ford’s free cash flow clocked in at $1.11 billion in Q4, equivalent to a 2.4% margin.
+This result was good as its margin was 1.3 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)